 Delivery reliability

-People, documentation, operating cadence, security review, proof packet quality, and repeatable customer intake.
+People, documentation, operating cadence, security review, review-file quality, and repeatable customer intake.

 No public promise of returns, valuation, customer count, or timeline.